ChavisManzoniLab/MAS/docs/usage.rst

 6. Create video with Nest
   | If selected, will draw the infered nest on each video.
-  | Result are saved in a folder called video_With_Nest in the same folder where the folder selected in 1. is
+  | Results are saved in a folder called video_With_Nest in the same folder where the folder selected in 1. is
-  | Result will be outputted as .mp4 videos
+  | Results will be outputted as .mp4 videos

 7. Show Nest prediction
   | If selected, will draw the infered nest on an image for each video